 Our net revenues include tuition fees generated from kindergarten services and play-and-learn center services, franchising fees, sale of educational merchandise, royalty fees and training and other services.
 We provide private kindergarten services and play-and-learn center services to students and charge tuition fees.
-We recorded US\$62.5 million, US\$78.3 million and US\$100.7 million in tuition fees from our directly operated kindergartens and play-and-learn centers in 2015, 2016 and 2017, respectively.
+We recorded US\$78.3 million, US\$100.7 million and US\$117.1million in tuition fees from our directly operated kindergartens and play-and-learn centers in 2016, 2017 and 2018, respectively.
 Tuition fees are collected in advance and are initially recorded as deferred revenue and recognized ratably over the course of the programs.

-We generate franchise fees through the provision of initial setup services as well as ongoing franchise support services.
+We generate franchise fees through the provision of initial setup services as well as ongoing franchisee support services.
 At the start of each franchise relationship, we charge the franchisee a one-time initial franchise fee, the first-year annual franchise fee and the initial merchandise fee.
 During the term of the franchise, we charge each franchisee recurring annual franchise fees for the use of our brand and core course materials and one advice session per year.
-We recorded US\$8.7 million, US\$12.4 million and US\$13.5 million in franchise fees in 2015, 2016 and 2017, respectively.
+We recorded US\$12.4 million, US\$13.5 million and US\$14.4 million in franchise fees in 2016, 2017 and 2018, respectively.

 We generate training and other services revenues through provision of services such as training to our franchisees and their teaching staff, as well as other services.
-We recorded US\$3.6 million, US\$5.2 million and US\$7.7 million from training and other services provided to franchise business in 2015, 2016 and 2017, respectively.
+We recorded US\$5.2 million, US\$7.7 million and US\$7.2 million from training and other services provided to franchise business in 2016, 2017 and 2018, respectively.

-We generate royalty fees through the sale of Hong Shan educational merchandise by Hong Shan Enable Alliance participants to the kindergartners beyond our directly operated and franchised kindergartens.
-We recorded nil, nil and US\$0.9 million in royalty fees in 2015, 2016 and 2017, respectively.
+We generate royalty fees through course licensing and provision of educational merchandise, kindergarten operational services, training and other advisory services through other business partners to the kindergartners beyond our directly operated and franchised kindergartens.
+We recorded nil, US\$0.9 million and US\$0.6 million in royalty fees in 2016, 2017 and 2018, respectively.

 We generate educational merchandise revenue through the sale of educational merchandise, including educational toys, teaching aids, textbooks and other goods, to our franchisees for them to further distribute and also directly to a vast market of families.
-We recorded US\$8.0 million, US\$12.6 million and US\$17.9 million from the sale of educational merchandise to our franchisees and end-users in 2015, 2016 and 2017, respectively.
+We recorded US\$12.6 million, US\$17.9 million and US\$17.3 million from the sale of educational merchandise to our franchisees and end-users in 2016, 2017 and 2018, respectively.